outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - give examples based on the same default example for each analysis type
     - the default example can be a prediction function

+  - document time structures (concave time explaining compounding similarities up to a point of maximum concavity, a structure that can separate from the other space-times)

   - diagram

     - identifying/reducing solution space & aggregating solutions into final structure